DjFix/studioone_functions/README.md

 ### MESSAGING

 - **alert**(value)</br>
-Common alert box, no need to format to string beforehand.
+Common alert box, string formatting is performed in the function.

 - **print**(value)</br>
-Write to console, no need to format to string beforehand.
+Write to console, string formatting is performed in the function.

 <HR>